 LFP batteries — named after their elements (LiFePO4) — are designed for long-term, regular use.
 If you’re looking for a solar generator to be used as a home battery, you’ll likely want an LFP battery since you’ll be cycling it multiple times a week.
 These have a cycle life almost 5 times that of the NCM alternative.
 The sacrifice LFP batteries have is that they’re heavier, so if you opt for an LFP battery, make sure it’s easy to transport.
-EcoFlow DELTA Pro is a good pick here with its luggage-like design.
+EcoFlow DELTA Pro or any of the River 2 series would be a good pick here.

 Lithium Nickel Manganese Cobalt Oxide (NCM) Batteries: Flexibility first

-NCM batteries can be smaller, lighter, and work just fine in temperatures as low as -20°C. They’re the default pick for most portable solar generators as they are easy to carry, throw in your trunk for camping, or move around the house.
-EcoFlow’s River series is all NCM batteries, as is the DELTA series, excluding the Pro variation.
-The downside here is the lower cycle life of around 800 cycles before degradation to 80% capacity.
-That won’t be as significant a factor if you’re only using yours for trips.
+NCM batteries can be smaller, lighter, and work just fine in temperatures as low as -20°C. They’re the default pick for most portable solar generators as they are easy to carry around, throw in your trunk for camping, or move around the house.
+EcoFlow’s DELTA series uses lithium (with the exception of the Delta Pro, which uses LFP).
+The downside of LFP is that lower cycle life of around 800 cycles before degradation to 80% capacity.
+That won’t be as big a factor if you’re only using yours for trips.

 Solar Input: What solar panel do I need?

 Solar-powered generators don’t necessarily work with any solar panel.
 You should check the solar input that your solar generator supports to ensure that you can use the solar panel you have or intend to buy.
 EcoFlow’s solar generators all have high solar inputs for their size.
-Ranging from 100W for the tiny River mini, to 1600W for the largest model, DELTA Pro.
+Ranging from 110W for the River 2, to 1600W for the largest model, DELTA Pro.